• Who We Are

 Toothbrushes

 It takes centuries for a piece of plastic to fully decompose, and toothbrushes are no exception.
-TerraCycle and Colgate have partnered to create a national recycling program for all brands of used or empty oral care products and packaging.
+So, TerraCycle and Colgate have partnered to create a national recycling program for all brands of used or empty oral care products and packaging.
+To participate in the Colgate Oral Care Free Recycling Program, simply enroll on the website and download a free shipping label to ship your used or empty toothpaste tubes and caps, toothbrushes, toothpaste cartons, toothbrush outer packaging, and floss containers to TerraCycle.
 Brush.
 Rinse.
 Recycle.

 TVs, electronics, phones, and more

-Best Buy has a large recycling program and will allow you to recycle up to three items per household per day including TVs, electronics, phones, cameras, gadgets, movies, music, video games, gadgets, and more!
+Best Buy has a large recycling program, allowing up to three items per household per day to be recycled for free.
+Items accepted include TVs, electronics, phones, cameras, gadgets, movies, music, video games, gadgets, and more!

 Ink/toner cartridges